openphacts/ops-docker/README.md

 Edit the `docker-compose.yml` file for your host-specific settings.
 This is a [Docker Compose configuration file](https://docs.docker.com/compose/yml/).

+You can modify `-volumes` to use an explicit folder for the data containers, e.g. to use a faster/bigger disk partition.
+See comments in-line in `docker-compose.yml`.

-You may want to change the exposed ports from `300*` to different ports, or avoid their exposure at all.
+You may want to change the exposed `-port` from `300*` to different ports, or avoid their exposure at all.
 The only requirement here is that the exposed port for `api` must correspond to the port in `API_URL`, and that the ports are not already in use on the host server.